Rushil231100/Unit_testing/test_draft.md

 Various Combination can be derived for each tests.

-I have applied Predicate coverage for the source code.
+I have applied edge coverage for the source code.
-Each predicate is either tested true as well as false.
+Each edge is tested.

 Test set :Tuple of 4 elemnts.
 (Name, Payscale, amount requested ,Expected value)